ADVERTISEMENT

 What Are the Tests Done to Diagnose Gonorrhea?

-After taking a complete medical history, if your doctor suspects gonorrhea, you might be asked to perform the following tests to determine the presence of gonorrhea bacteria in your body:
+After taking a complete medical history, if the doctor suspects gonorrhea, an individual might be asked to perform the following tests to determine the presence of gonorrhea bacteria in the body:

-As gonorrhea increases the risk of other sexually transmitted diseases, your doctor might also suggest you undergo tests to infections like chlamydia and HIV.
+• Sample Testing: As gonorrhea increases the risk of other sexually transmitted diseases, the doctor might also suggest an individual undergo tests for infections like chlamydia and HIV.
+The sample can be tested using a nucleic acid amplification test or a gonorrhea culture.

 What Is the Treatment for Gonorrhea?